Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - Because only the speech waveform at the bottom level was actually observed, the phones and words were said to be "hidden."
 For this reason, the entire network employed hidden Markov models (HMMs).
 - DRAGON was the first example of the use of HMMs in AI.
 - The transcription of spoken sentences to their textual equivalents is now largely a solved problem.
-- E.g. high-quality speech recognition is commonly employed today in many automated telephone response systems.
+- E.g. High-quality speech recognition is commonly employed today in many automated telephone response systems.
 - However, understanding natural language remains a long-term research problem.

 ### Chapter 18: Consulting Systems